thytanium/react-components/README.md

 # @thytanium/react-components

-A bunch of useful renderable and renderless React components and hooks
+A bunch of useful React components and hooks